astrodiegog/cholla_lya_scripts/README.md

 ## TODO

 The quantile method is an effective way to get a good first look at the distribution of the transmitted flux power spectrum using skewers of different effective optical depth, but makes it difficult to test with different expansion histories because the effective optical depths at boundaries aren't set.
 My next immediate steps will be to make a script that will do the grouping assuming one quantile and just using one effective optical depth range.
+These would be appended on top of each other to have many ranges.

-Test these scripts with a non-cube cosmological simulation
+Test these scripts with a non-cube cosmological simulation.

-`powspec_OLD.py` is my first implementation of `powspec_skewer_quantiles.py` which was initially for multiple number of skewer files.
-It does work, but the code isn't as clean.
-In the future, I would like to somehow be able to bin by number of quantiles for multiple skewer files
+In the future, I would like to somehow be able to bin by number of quantiles for multiple skewer files.
+I would also like to change how I show more than one skewer file on `plot_skewerdir_efftau.py`

-`plot_efftauinfo_OLD.py` is a plotting script that shows the distribution of effective optical depth as a function of redshift.
-Again, this is good, but would like to reimplement in the future after I figure out how to tile with more than one skewer file